port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/ci-cd/azure-pipelines/examples.md

 ## Basic create/update example

 In this example you will create blueprints for `ciJob` and `image` entities, and a relation between them.
-Then you will add some Python code to create new entities in Port every time the CircleCI workflow is triggered:
+Then you will add some Python code to create new entities in Port every time the Azure Pipeline is triggered:

 <ExampleImageBlueprint />